Car-Following Models: A Multidisciplinary Review: Theory-based Models

 \subsection{Adaptive Cruise Control Model}

 Unlike the previous models designed to simulate human driver behavior and reveal the disturbances of natural traffic, ACC models are developed to dampen the instability from the mechanistic view.
 ACC systems directly manage the basic operations of the vehicle, such as throttle control, braking, and steering.
 Low-level controllers are responsible for executing the commands to meet the higher-level objectives, like maintaining a set speed or following distance in ACC.
 Adaptive cruise control has been researched since the 1970s\cite{1976_Hoberock_Rouse,1977_Chiu_Stupp_Brown,1978_Shladover,1989_Cho_Hedrick,1990_McMahon_Hedrick_Shladover,2003_Suzuki_Nakatsuji} and was first on the market when Mitsubishi launched the "Preview Distance Control" driver assistance system in 1995.
 ACC and CACC (Cooperative Adaptive Cruise Control) are heavily researched CAV applications.
 ACC models are designed for autonomous car following to reduce the feasible time headway among vehicles \cite{2011_Ploeg_Serrarens_Heijenk}.
 This paper \cite{2013_Milanés_Shladover_Spring_Nowakowski_Kawazoe_Nakamura} examines challenges of CACC systems in real-world deployment, including routing protocols, driver engagement, and adapting control designs to realistic traffic conditions.
 Some studies \cite{2015_Shladover_Nowakowski_Lu_Ferlis, 1994_Swaroop_Hedrick_Chien_Ioannou,2002_Li_Shrivastava} suggest that the Constant Time Gap policy is more robust against error propagation through traffic than the Constant Distance Gap policy.
+By taking into account underlying the vehicle dynamics, e.g., force, torque, and power, Rakha et al. \cite{2004_Rakha_et_al, 2012_Rakha_et_al} combined vehicle powertrain model with driver behavior to realize more realistic modeling of intelligent vehicle applications.
+Fadhloun-Rakha (FR) model \cite{2012_Fadhloun_Rakha, 2020_Fadhloun_Rakha} was proposed by capturing heterogeneous driving behavior and vehicle engine dynamics, considering two constraints regarding car following interactions (collision avoidance and steady-state traffic stream).
 Table \ref{tab:ACC_car_following_models} summarizes representative adaptive cruise control models.